-- Identify how to introduce and integrate ACEs screening into clinical care.
+- Identify how to introduce and integrate ACE screening into clinical care.

-- Apply a clinical algorithm for ACEs screening and assessment for associated health conditions in creating a tailored treatment and follow-up plan.
+- Apply a clinical algorithm for ACE screening, identification of ACE-Associated Health Condition(s), and risk assessment for toxic stress in creating a tailored treatment and follow-up plan.

-- Identify the Medi-Cal billing codes for administering ACEs screening.
+- Identify the Medi-Cal billing codes for administering ACE screening.

 Method of Participation and Request for Credit